Admasb/Final_Project_Cyano/README.md

-Understanding Cyanobacteria community from fresh water sample using Qiime2
+Understanding Cyanobacteria community from freshwater sample using Qiime2

 Admas Berisso